nagarajanchinnasamy/simpledimple/README.md

 ## Simpledimple.js ##

-Aim of [simpledimple.js](http://nagarajanchinnasamy.com/simpledimple) is to further simplify the use of powerful visualization library [dimple](http://dimplejs.org/).
+Aim of [simpledimple.js](http://nagarajanchinnasamy.com/simpledimple) is to further simplify the use of [dimple](http://dimplejs.org/)  - A simply powerful object-oriented API for business analytics powered by [D3.js](https://d3js.org/).

+[Simpledimple.js](http://nagarajanchinnasamy.com/simpledimple) is a lightweight thin wrapper API around dimple's API.
+Its originally written by [Nagarajan Chinnasamy](https://github.com/nagarajanchinnasamy/) at [Mindtree](http://mindtree.com/).

+## What does it do? ##

 [Simpledimple.js](http://nagarajanchinnasamy.com/simpledimple)